ym222bs/github_notis/README.md

-A Github OAuth 2.0 application, using Passport.js and React + Bootstrap  :v:
+A Github OAuth 2.0 application using Passport.js and React + Bootstrap witch an Expressjs backend :v:

 Enjoy!  <https://github-notis.herokuapp.com/>